opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ---
 # Notification settings

 You can configure how and for what events you wish to be notified through Notifications.
-To access these settings, you can either click on your avatar on the top right corner > *My account* > *Notification settings* or click on **Notification settings** on the top right corner of the notifications center.
+To access these settings, you can either click on your avatar on the top right corner > *My account* > *Notification settings* or click on **Notification settings** on the top right corner of the Notifications center.

 ![A screenshot of Notification center with the Notification settings button highlighted](Notification-settings-12.4-fromNotificationCenter.png)

-Notification settings are divided in four sections:
+Notification settings are divided into four sections:

 | Topic                                               | Description                                                  |
 | --------------------------------------------------- | :----------------------------------------------------------- |